BOLD Women's Leadership Network

 - Cohort 3: Trip to Kolkata India to teach English to elementary school students, culminating with the planning and execution of the Tulipdale School’s annual Peace Fair (January 2020)

-Middlebury BOLD will host an annual retreat to include BOLD Scholars, mentors, with the possibility of women leaders in the BOLD network across sectors.
-Themes can include issues related to women’s leadership in the workforce, being a change agent, and inclusion and equity on BOLD college/university campuses.
+Middlebury BOLD will host an annual retreat/outing to include BOLD Scholars, mentors, and other women leaders in the BOLD network across sectors.